vinhkhamhuynh/vinhhuynhkham-Responsive-Portfolio/README.md

 * Navbar must be consistent on each page.

-* Navbar on each page must contain links to Home/About, Contact, and Portfolio pages.
+* Navbar on each page must contain links to Home/About, Contact, and Portfolio pages.d

 * All links must work.